First Artists: Early Evening Indigenous Experience

 Highlights

-• Experience a heartfelt Welcome to Country and Smoking Ceremony by the Brisbane River, connecting you to Indigenous traditions.
+• Celebrate Indigenous culture with a Welcome to Country and Smoking Ceremony by the scenic Brisbane River.

-• Savour a two-course dinner infused with native Australian ingredients, offering a taste of local flavours and culture.
+• Savour a two-course dinner infused with Native Australian ingredients, enhancing your culinary experience at GOMA.

 Celebrate and connect with Australian First Nations art and culture.